Movement for Rights and Freedoms: Alleged manipulation of votes

 The DPS was severely criticized by the Bulgarian ultra-nationalist party Attack as well as mainstream right-wing political parties such as Democrats for a Strong Bulgaria (DSB) and the Union of Democratic Forces (SDS) and even by DPS coalition partners of the National Movement Simeon II for allegedly manipulating the vote in the June 2005 elections in some places by bringing Bulgarian citizens of Turkish origin living in Turkey to vote in the elections.
 However, allegations of ethnic Turks coming to vote in Bulgaria at their permanent address and then returning to Turkey to vote with their passports, could not be "verified or confirmed" by international observers, whose assessment on the election was that it was free and fair.

 Opposing privatization on ethnic grounds

 In February 2005, the DPS opposed the privatisation of Bulgaria's largest tobacco company, Bulgartabac, which was backed by the government and the European Union, on the grounds that the industry traditionally employs ethnic Turks.
 The resulting crisis led to the resignation of vice premier Lydia Shouleva.

 Delyan Peevski

 Delyan Peevski is "a highly controversial figure in Bulgarian politics, business and media."
 He has served several terms of office in Bulgaria's Parliament as a DPS MP.
-He even served as head of the Bulgarian FBI equivalent (the State Agency for National Security) for one day, "but after mass protests broke out in the streets was forced to hand in his resignation."
+He was placed under US sanctions for corruption through the Magnitsky Act mechanism in May 2021.
+He even served as head of the Bulgarian State Agency for National Security for one day, "but after mass protests broke out in the streets was forced to hand in his resignation."